jdiemke/tutorials/jest/testing-with-jest.md

 ## Writing your first Jest test

-Let's get started by writing a simple calculator class that can just add two numbers.
+Let's get started by writing a simple calculator in `calculator.js` that can just add two numbers.

 ```javascript
 class Calculator {